eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Hadron production in lepton-nucleus collisions

 \subsubsection{$\nu$ and $Q^2$ dependence of hadron production}

-The hadron suppression factor $R_A$ for $\pi^+$ ($z_h>0.2$) as a function of $\nu$ is shown in Fig. \ref{fig:Rnu_pi+} for different nuclear targets, from small (left) to large (right), as compared to the HERMES and the EMC experimental data.
-The suppression is stronger in large nuclei and for jets with smaller $\nu$.
-The dependence on $A$ and $\nu$ is captured by eHIJING simulations with both the generalized higher-twist and higher-twist approach, where the bands indicate the variation of $K$ factor, from $2$ to $8$, in the TMD gluon distribution model [Eq.~(\ref{eq:phig})] and the solid lines correspond to the set with $K=4$.
-With the same $K$ factor, the higher-twist results in stronger nuclear modification than the generalized higher-twist results.
-If one insists that both approaches fit the data, the higher-twist would lead to a smaller jet transport parameter.
-This is not surprising, as we have already seen in Fig.~\ref{fig:compare_HT_Gen_2} that medium correction in the generalized higher-twist approach is weaker than the higher-twist approximation and can be negative in the large-$z_g$ region.
-We will see this difference to persist in the comparisons of $R_A(\nu, Q^2; z_h, p_T)$ as a function of other variables.
+$R_A$ for $\pi^+$ ($z_h>0.2$) as a function of $\nu$ is shown in Fig. \ref{fig:Rnu_pi+} for different nuclear targets, from small (left) to large (right) mass number.
+The suppression is stronger in larger nuclei and for jets with smaller $\nu$.
+The red hatched bands and the blue dotted bands are simulations using either the generalized higher-twist formula (GHT) or the higher-twist formula (HT).
+The parameters for the TMD distribution of nuclear gluons are the same for the two choices.
+The bands show the variation of the $K$ parameter from $2$ to $8$ in the TMD gluon distribution model (see Eq.~(\ref{eq:phig}) ) and the solid lines correspond to the set with $K=4$.
+With the same $K$ factor, HT approach results in stronger nuclear modification than the GHT approach.
+This is not surprising, as can be explained using Fig.~\ref{fig:compare_HT_Gen_2}: with the same input to the TMD gluon distribution, medium corrections in the GHT approach is weaker than the HT approach.
+For the rest of this section, we will continue to use the same set of $K$ parameters and this difference between GHT and HT approaches persists.

+With the current range of the $K$ parameter, the HT simulation gives a ``better'' description of the data.
+However, we remark that here the variation of $K$ is only intended to show the sensitivity of $R_A$ to the magnitude of the jet-medium interaction rates.
+The values of $K$ have not been tuned to data.
+So Fig. \ref{fig:Rnu_pi+} does not mean that the GHT approach is less effective than the HT approach.
+If one tunes $K$ independently for the HT and the GHT approach to fit the data.
+Then, the HT approach would require a smaller $K$, thus a smaller jet transport parameter than the GHT approach.

-Such a difference can also be seen in previous studies.
-The higher-twist study in Ref.~\cite{Chang:2014fba} suggests a smaller jet transport parameter than those values used in a study based on soft-collinear-effective-theory with Glauber gluons \cite{Li:2020zbk}, where the medium correction reduces to the GLV formula in the soft gluon emission limit.
-In a recent examination of the connection between the generalized higher-twist and higher-twist approach to the radiative parton energy loss \cite{Cao:2020wlm}, the effective jet transport parameter in the higher-twist approach is smaller than that in the generalized higher-twist approach by a logarithmic factor $2\ln(Q^2/Q_s^2)$.
+Interestingly, such a difference has been seen in previous studies.
+The higher-twist study in Ref.~\cite{Chang:2014fba} suggests a smaller jet transport parameter than those values used in a study based on soft-collinear-effective-theory with Glauber gluons \cite{Li:2020zbk}, which, if one applies the soft gluon approximation, reduces to the GHT formula with Gyulassy-Wang model in Eq. (\ref{eq:GWmodel}).
+In an examination of the connection between the generalized higher-twist and higher-twist approach to radiative parton energy loss \cite{Cao:2020wlm}, it is also realized that the effective radiative jet transport parameter in the higher-twist approach is smaller than that in the generalized higher-twist approach by a logarithmic factor of $2\ln(Q^2/Q_s^2)$.